CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>Sleep State</summary>
 One of 2 possible options:

+**Intel-based machines**
-1.	**Windows 10** - Optimized Sleep State for Windows 10(R) and versions of Linux that are compatible with Suspend-to-Idle.
+1.	**Windows 10 and Linux** - Optimized Sleep State for Windows 10(R) and versions of Linux that are compatible with Suspend-to-Idle.
 Default.
-2. Linux - Optimized Sleep State for versions of Linux that are not compatible with Suspend-to-Idle.
+2. Linux S3 - Optimized Sleep State for versions of Linux that are not compatible with Suspend-to-Idle.

+**AMD-based machines**
+1.	**Windows 10** - Optimized Sleep State for Windows 10(R).
+2. Linux - Optimized Sleep State for Linux.

 ?> Windows 10(R) shall be used with Windows 10 setting only.
 <!-- TODO: confirm behavior -->